 Draw Attention to One Aspect of Your Makeup

-"She would prefer putting emphasis on her favorite asset rather than wearing too much," says Fontbrune.
-"Either play up the lips with a vibrant lipstick or deepen the eyes with a dramatic smoky look.
-Votre Vu Eye Liner ($23) is a pencil with the texture of a Gel Liner.
-It's perfect for smokey eyes, easy to smudge, and won't move and is perfect for creating smokey eyes.
+"She would prefer putting emphasis on her favorite asset rather than wearing too much," says de Fontbrune.
+"Either play up the lips with a vibrant lipstick or deepen the eyes with a dramatic smoky look."
+Opt for a pencil with the texture of a Gel Liner like the Marc Jacobs Highliner Eyeliner ($25).
+It's easy to smudge, won't move and is perfect for creating smokey eyes.

 A signature red lip is a staple of the French look; it adds a little drama and can be worn with jeans and T-shirt as well as a cocktail dress.
 It will often be worn with a clean face and very little other makeup.